The splash bros

-Even though the Shogunate within Japan ended in 1868, a new Shogunate begun in the NBA in 2003 lead by Lebron James, who is still in power to this current day.
+Even though the Shogunate within Japan ended in 1868, a new Shogunate begun in 2003 lead by Shōgun James, who is still in power to this current day.
 Shōgun James has continually been the most powerful force within the association, dominating his 14 year career, proving year after year that there is still no general in the league who can take his place on the throne.

 The reign MAN

 Shawn Kemp, a.k.a The Reign Man was born November 26, 1969 and was one of the greatest high flyers of them all.
 He spent the majority of his NBA years playing for the Seattle Supersonics, a city which is notoriously known for always raining.

 Kemps signature shoe, The Kamikaze is one of the most unique shoes to bless the hardwood and matched his on-court personality flawlessly.

 On the 23rd of August 1978, Kobe Bryant, a.k.a The Black Mamba was born.
 Kobe spent 20 seasons in the NBA showcasing his iconic playstyle which was much like the snake itself.
 A relentless attacker with fantastic coordination and fundamentals, Kobe had the ability to break down any defender 1 on 1 and took over games with the best of them.